absmach/magistrala-docs/docs/messaging.md

 #### Architecture

 To enable MQTT support on NATS, JetStream needs to be enabled.
-This is done by default in Mainflux.
+This is done by default in Magistrala.
 This is because persistence is necessary for sessions and retained messages, even for QoS 0 retained messages.
 Communication between MQTT and NATS involves creating similar NATS subscriptions when MQTT clients subscribe to topics.
 This ensures that the interest is registered in the NATS cluster, and messages are delivered accordingly.
 When MQTT publishers send messages, they are converted to NATS subjects, and matching NATS subscriptions receive the MQTT messages.

 NATS supports up to QoS 1 subscriptions, where the server retains messages until it receives the PUBACK for the corresponding packet identifier.
 If PUBACK is not received within the "ack_wait" interval, the message is resent.
 The maximum value for "max_ack_pending" is 65535.